 Tangram is the most advanced software to identify instabilities in a mine operation.
-It uses topographical surveys and slope designs identifying which blocks are unstable and geolocating them.
+It uses topographical surveys and slope designs identifying which blocks are unstable and geolocate them.
 It uses site-mapped structures and faults modeled as surfaces, which are also stored and managed in the software

 TIMining Tangram automatically detects instabilities and calculates their safety factors and failure probability.
 It also displays what the resulting slope will be once all the unstable blocks are removed.
-These functions are highly intuitive and user-friendly, which makes Tangram an easy-to-use tool that provides quick support to geotechnical engineers and planners
+These functions are highly intuitive and user-friendly, which makes Tangram an easy-to-use tool that provides quick support to geotechnical engineers and planners.

 Tangram automatically detects potential instabilities that may have formed by mapped structures on site and geolocates them.
-It can detect all plane faults, wedges and complex blocks made up of three or more structural planes
+It can detect all flat faults, wedges and complex blocks made up of three or more structural planes

 Tangram will calculate the safety factor and probability of failure for each block found on the slope.
 You can then filter and color code the blocks according to their safety factor, failure probability or variables such as volume and tonnage